Ellipse#

 See the

-documentation for the meaning of the stop code reported after each fit.The fit algorithm provides a k-sigma clipping algorithm for cleaning deviant sample points at each isophote, thus improving convergence stability against any non-elliptical structure such as stars, spiral arms, HII regions, defects, etc.
+Isophotedocumentation for the meaning of the stop code reported after each fit.The fit algorithm provides a k-sigma clipping algorithm for cleaning deviant sample points at each isophote, thus improving convergence stability against any non-elliptical structure such as stars, spiral arms, HII regions, defects, etc.

 The fit algorithm has no way of finding where, in the input image frame, the galaxy to be measured is located.
 The center (x, y) coordinates need to be close to the actual center for the fit to work.
 An “object centerer” function helps to verify that the selected position can be used as starting point.
 This function scans a 10x10 window centered either on the (x, y) coordinates in the

-instance is modified in place to reflect the solution of the object centerer algorithm.In some cases the object centerer algorithm may fail, even though there is enough signal-to-noise to start a fit (e.g., in objects with very high ellipticity).
+EllipseGeometryinstance passed to the constructor of theEllipseclass, or, if any one of them, or both, are set toNone, on the input image frame center.
+In case a successful acquisition takes place, theEllipseGeometryinstance is modified in place to reflect the solution of the object centerer algorithm.In some cases the object centerer algorithm may fail, even though there is enough signal-to-noise to start a fit (e.g., in objects with very high ellipticity).
 In those cases the sensitivity of the algorithm can be decreased by decreasing the value of the object centerer threshold parameter.
 The centerer works by looking to where a quantity akin to a signal-to-noise ratio is maximized within the 10x10 window.
 The centerer can thus be shut off entirely by setting the threshold to a large value >> 1 (meaning, no location inside the search window will achieve that signal-to-noise ratio).

 A note of caution: the ellipse fitting algorithm was designed explicitly with an elliptical galaxy brightness distribution in mind.
-In particular, a well defined negative radial intensity gradient across the region being fitted is paramount for the achievement of stable solutions.
+In particular, a well-defined negative radial intensity gradient across the region being fitted is paramount for the achievement of stable solutions.
 Use of the algorithm in other types of images (e.g., planetary nebulae) may lead to inability to converge to any acceptable solution.

 Methods Summary

-([sma0, minsma, maxsma, step, ...])Fit multiple isophotes to the image array.
+fit_image([sma0, minsma, maxsma, step, ...])Fit multiple isophotes to the image array.

-(sma[, step, conver, minit, ...])Fit a single isophote with a given semimajor axis length.
+fit_isophote(sma[, step, conver, minit, ...])Fit a single isophote with a given semimajor axis length.

-(threshold)Modify the threshold value used by the centerer.
+set_threshold(threshold)Modify the threshold value used by the centerer.

 Methods Documentation

-- fit_image(sma0=None, minsma=0.0, maxsma=None, step=0.1, conver=0.05, minit=10, maxit=50, fflag=0.7, maxgerr=0.5, sclip=3.0, nclip=0, integrmode='bilinear', linear=None, maxrit=None, fix_center=False, fix_pa=False, fix_eps=False)[source]#
+- fit_image(sma0=None, minsma=0.0, maxsma=None, step=0.1, conver=0.05, minit=10, maxit=50, fflag=0.7, maxgerr=0.5, sclip=3.0, n_clip=0, integrmode='bilinear', linear=None, maxrit=None, fix_center=False, fix_pa=False, fix_eps=False)[source]#

 Fit multiple isophotes to the image array.